korbindeman/vitae/docs/design/core.md

 The model ownership question ties into theme access, multi-window support, and component reusability.
 A comprehensive solution should address all these concerns together rather than piecemeal.

+### Update: Context as Prerequisite

+Extended features (routing, icons, theming) have identified Context as a prerequisite.
+Key decisions from [extended.md](./extended.md):

+- **Framework concerns live in context:** Routing history, theme, i18n - not in user model
+- **User state lives in model:** Business logic stays separate
+- **View signature changes:** `fn(&Model)` → `fn(&Model, &Context)` (or context accessed differently)
+- **Precedent set:** This separation is now a guiding principle

+This doesn't resolve the full Model Ownership question, but establishes that Context will exist and what belongs there.

 ---

 ## Implementation Order